-The Agency will apply the income limitations set forth in Section 143(f) of the Code to applicants for loans financed with proceeds of the Series Bonds.
 The Agency may revise the income limits for the loans from time to time to conform to State and federal law and Agency policy objectives.

 At the time a loan is made, the borrower must certify his or her intention to occupy the mortgaged property as his or her principal residence.